GA-CyberWorkforceAcademy/GTA-Labs/xsite.md

 This lab includes three networked computers as shown in Figure
 >   [1.](#_bookmark0)

-The ”vuln-site” runs the Apache web server and the Elgg web applications.
-The ”attacker” and ”victim” computers each include the Firefox browser.
+The "vuln-site" runs the Apache web server and the Elgg web applications.
+The "attacker" and "victim" computers each include the Firefox browser.
 Use the browser Web Developer / Network tool (upper right menu), to inspect the HTTP requests and responses.

 ![](media/e42177508edcc836bbe205d1065f8c37.jpg)

 Figure 1: Cross site scripting lab topology

    **Starting the Apache Server.** The Apache web server will be running when the lab commences.
 If you need to restart the web server, use the following
    command:
 ```
 >   % sudo systemctl restart httpd
 ```

-   **The Elgg Web Application.** We use an open-source web application called Elgg in this lab.
-Elgg is a web-based social-networking application.
-It is already set up in on the vuln-site.
-We have also created several user accounts on the Elgg server and the credentials are given below.
+   **The Elgg Web Application.** There are several user accounts on the Elgg server [http://www.xsslabelgg.com](http://www.xsslabelgg.com/) and the credentials are given below.

 | User    | UserName | Password    |
 |---------|----------|-------------|